Britain starts setting up 'first internet watchdog' - RFI

 "New rules are needed so that we have a more common approach across platforms and private companies aren't making so many important decisions alone," Facebook said in response to Wednesday's report.

-"This is a complex challenge as any new rules need to protect people from harm without undermining freedom of expression or the incredible benefits the internet has brought."
+"Any new rules need to protect people from harm without undermining freedom of expression," it added.

+The big tech companies have said they also want the government to clarify how "legal content" is defined.

+The Internet Association lobby, which represents companies such as Amazon and Google, said it had several "issues of concern" about Britain's plan.

+These include "the scope of regulation, treatment of legal but potentially harmful content, and enforcement powers," its UK chief Daniel Dyball said.

-The UK government has been consulting top social media managers about its proposals for over a year.
+The government has been consulting top social media managers about its proposals for over a year.

 Britain's role in drafting a universal solution was boosted by Mark Zuckerberg's appointment in 2018 of former UK deputy prime minister Nick Clegg as Facebook's head of global affairs and communications.